bobbingwide/sb-starting-block/README.md

 3. Second block - editor display, bbboing language

 ## Upgrade Notice
+# 0.1.1
+Update for support for PHP 8.1 and PHP 8.2

 # 0.1.0
 Update for each block's components packaged separately.